 Sunday, March 06, 2005

-The Skills of Peace: The Power of Positive Feeling
+The Power of Positive Feeling

 "We know a lot about negative emotions, like anxiety and anger and fear and guilt, shame and embarrassment.
 We know relatively little if anything at all about compassion and gratitude and love and awe and devotion.
 The Center has the opportunity to open up new ideas about human nature."